-The dilemma in trying to suppress feelings of vulnerability is that you can’t selectively numb emotions.
+The dilemma in trying to suppress feelings of vulnerability is that you can’t selectively numb emotions (by wasco dh).
 With quieting your fears and shame, you lose your joy and gratitude.
 You lose your purpose.

 On the other hand, she calls those who have the sense of worthiness the ‘wholehearted’ (I just love that!).
 They embrace their vulnerability as a beautiful and necessary attribute.
 They are courageous.

 Courage is defined by its good ole Latin origin (in so many words): telling the story of who you are with your whole heart.

 So what do we do with this besides emphatically nod our heads?

 Have the courage to be your imperfect authentic self…as a brand, as a community and as a human being.
 You will find human connection there.